kontainapp/guide/getting_started/kubenetes.md

 To package Kontain images, it is also necessary to have a recent version of Docker or Moby-engine is installed.

-==- Tip: starting a Kubernetes cluster with Minikube or kind contains instructions for launching various versions of Kubernetes For trying out Kontain with Kubernetes, you can launch Minikube with Docker Desktop [view instructions here](/appendix/minikube/).
+==- Tip: Starting a Kubernetes cluster with Minikube or kind contains instructions for launching various versions of Kubernetes For trying out Kontain with Kubernetes, you can launch Minikube with Docker Desktop [view instructions here](/appendix/minikube/).